victosdur/ECTforMoleculeMachineLearningTask/README.md

 If you want to use our code or data for your experiments, please cite our paper.
 Once the paper is published, we will update this information with the official citation.

-For further information, please contact us at: vtoscano@us.es and bastian.grossenbacher@unifr.ch
+For further information, please contact us at: vtoscano@us.es, bastian.grossenbacher@unifr.ch and florian.rottach@boehringer-ingelheim.com